cypress-io/cypress/cypress/v1.0/documentation/1-Commands/51-wait.md

 ## Alias Array Usage

-You can pass an array of aliases which will be waited on before resolving.
+You can pass an array of aliases that will be waited on before resolving.

 ```javascript
 cy